LegendsModding/ModdingDocs/docs/guide/software-preparation.md

 Modding Legends can be done using any text editor, however it's much more comfortable to work in a dedicated editor.
 A good editor can give you code-completion, error-detection, and in-editor documentation.

-There are strong opinions about the best editor for beginners, but generally speaking you cannot go wrong selecting either VSCode, or bridge.
-If you are mobile, you will need to use a mobile alternative.

 ### VSCode

 VSCode is a general purpose text-editor and IDE.
 With VSCode, you will be able to edit your mods in plain-text, guided along by a powerful array of extensions and addons.
 VSCode is a great option for programmers and advanced users.